-Mary John directed this music video for singer/rapper, Butterscotch.
-The song promotes love, tolerance, and self acceptance and reminds viewers to be courageous and to keep moving!
+This music video features singer/rapper Butterscotch and her song “Accept Who I Am.”
+The song promotes love, tolerance, and self acceptance and reminds viewers to be courageous and keep moving forward!
 The video was shot in LA and Joshua Tree National Park and features Los Angeles-based dancers Raymond Ejiofor, Haylee Nichele, Brance William Souza, Micaela DePauli, and William Clayton.
-It was produced by Daniel Arsham's Film The Future, Butterscotch, MJ, and Courtney Andrialis.
+The piece premiered on Refinery 29 and also lives on Afropunk and Nowness.

-Mary John choreographed this music video for Thao's raw and explosive song, "Meticulous Bird."
-The project was directed by, Jonny Look, and premiered as part of the Hammer Museum's Flux Series in February 2017.
-Thao's song was created for survivors of sexual violence and reminds listeners to tap into their own ferociousness.
-Please take a listen to these powerful lyrics and check out Thao's moves!
+Mary John choreographed this music video for singer, Thao And The Get Down Stay Down, and director, Jonny Look.
+The project premiered at the Hammer Museum's Flux Series in February 2017 and on NPR.
+Thao's song was created for survivors of sexual violence and Thao dances wildly through the aisles of an abandoned store reclaiming her body, strength, and voice.
+Please take a listen to this powerful song and check out Thao's moves.

 Mary John directed and choreographed this spec commercial.
 It was nominated for Best Test Commercial by the Young Director's Award during Cannes Lions in June 2016.
 The spec stars talented dancers Chihiro Shimizu, Catherine Kirk, and Lizz Dunn and was shot in New York at Gibney Dance.

 Mary John choreographed and directed this short and playful dance film that explores contemporary movement in a traditional space.
 The film takes the familiar and pushes it to a new level creating a refreshing and clever display of dance and visual art.
-Inspired by artist Paolo Salvagione, Mary John created the short in addition to a commercial spec for her favorite brand of shoes, Converse.
+Inspired by artist Paolo Salvagione, Mary John created the short in addition to a commercial spec for her favorite brand of shoes, Converse, and it was featured by the Young Directors Award and 1.4.

 Mary John directed this short starring New York City Ballet Principal Dancer, Adrian Danchig-Waring.
 Here he walks us through Balanchine's "Four Temperaments" and the Black & White Ballets.